2025 Cheltenham Festival Gold Cup Runners

 How many mares have won the Cheltenham Gold Cup?

-FOUR mares have won the Cheltenham Gold Cup, the most recent of those was Dawn Run (1986) who also holds the claim of being the only horse to complete the Champion Hurdle – Cheltenham Gold Cup double.
+FOUR mares have won the Cheltenham Gold Cup, the most recent of those being Dawn Run (1986) who also holds the claim of being the only horse to complete the Champion Hurdle – Cheltenham Gold Cup double.

 Has any horse won the Gold Cup and Grand National?

-L’Escargot and Golden Miller are the only TWO horses to have won both the Cheltenham Gold Cup and the Grand National.
+L’Escargot and Golden Miller are the only two horses to have won both the Cheltenham Gold Cup and the Grand National.

 How much is the Gold Cup prize money?

 Prize money for the Cheltenham Gold Cup totals £625,000, making it the second most valuable race in the National Hunt calendar, after the Grand National.
-The winner of the 2023 Cheltenham Gold Cup will pick up over £350,000 in prize money.
+The winner of the 2025 Cheltenham Gold Cup will pick up over £350,000 in prize money.

 Is the Cheltenham Gold Cup real gold?